astrofra/ggj2012-jurasnake-park/README.md

 ### 8:30am, Saturday, January 28, 2012

-Back at the Isart Digital premises.
-We find the “WTFs” team there ([Welcome To the Freak Show](https://www.youtube.com/watch?v=x4Z6YP9xnsc)).
-They have spent almost an all-nighter on their project, whose prototype, although visually basic, already has interesting gameplay.
+Upon returning to the Isart Digital venue, we run into the "WTFs" team ([Welcome To the Freak Show](https://www.youtube.com/watch?v=x4Z6YP9xnsc)).
+They have pulled almost an all-nighter on their project, the prototype of which, while visually basic, already boasts engaging gameplay.

-As I boot up my machine, I find yesterday's prototype and quickly consider the list of priorities I thought about during my (short) night:
+As I power up my machine, I pull up yesterday's prototype and swiftly review the priority list I'd pondered over during my brief night's rest:

-- Setting up lighting that highlights Florian's work and our staging choices.
+- Configuring lighting that accentuates Florian's artwork and our directorial decisions.
-- Implementing the Xbox paddle to start really testing the gameplay.
+- Integrating the Xbox paddle to start seriously assessing the gameplay.
-- Implementing a score and a limited number of lives, conventional player motivation elements that seem essential to me.
+- Incorporating a scoring system and a finite number of lives — conventional elements of player motivation that I deem essential.

-Once this game mechanic is in place, I can then add the Game Over screens, as well as the sound effects and music prepared by Eddy who seems to have spent an all-nighter with the WTFs.
-This way, we have a complete gameplay loop: Title screen, game screen, and game over screen.
+Once these game mechanics are in place, I can proceed to add the Game Over screens, as well as the sound effects and music prepped by Eddy, who appears to have spent an all-nighter with the WTFs.
+With these elements, we establish a full gameplay loop: Title screen, game screen, and game over screen.

-In the meantime, Olivier Lejade goes around the projects, tests the first prototypes, advises the teams.
-After testing our game embryo, his question falls, quick and concise: "What's the challenge ?"
-We discuss some vague paths to develop the gameplay and he advises us to make decisions in terms of game design.
+Meanwhile, Olivier Lejade makes his rounds among the projects, testing the early prototypes and offering advice to the teams.
+After giving our nascent game a try, he poses a succinct, incisive question: "What's the challenge?".
+We discuss some nebulous ideas for advancing the gameplay, and he advises us to make definitive decisions with respect to game design.

 [Our prototype, second iteration](http://www.youtube.com/watch?v=MTBm25S97Ac), in the middle of the day.

-If I decided from the start of the Game Jam not to include a Game Designer in the team, it's mainly for fear of not being able to manage both the designer's ideas and the graphic assets.
-I know that next year, if I come back to the GGJ, I'll have to improve on this point!
+My decision to forgo including a Game Designer in our team from the outset of the Game Jam was primarily driven by apprehension over juggling both the designer's concepts and the graphical assets.
+I recognize that, should I return to the GGJ next year, this is an area where I'll need to up my game!

-As I dive back into my initial game design document, I hear Alexis's team behind us, completely "overclocked", discussing the mechanisms of their game: SnakeDemocracy with Olivier Lejade.
-Pursuing the "Over 1024 simultaneous players" achievement, they decided to turn the classic Snake game into an electoral issue.
-Players can log on to the [SnakeDemocracy](http://globalgamejam.org/2012/snake-democracy) server, vote to direct the snake right, left, or straight ahead.
-Via Twitter, activists can participate in each campaign, adding apples (!) to the game grid.
-In 48 hours, I consider this an achievement in game design and coding!
+As I delve back into my initial game design document, I overhear the team behind us, featuring Alexis, in full throttle discussing the dynamics of their game, SnakeDemocracy, with Olivier Lejade.
+In their quest for the "Over 1024 simultaneous players" achievement, they've reimagined the classic Snake game as an electoral battle.
+Players can log on to the [SnakeDemocracy](http://globalgamejam.org/2012/snake-democracy) server, cast their votes to steer the snake right, left, or keep it on a straight path.
+Via Twitter, supporters can engage in each campaign, adding apples (!) to the game grid.
+Considering the 48-hour timeframe, I regard this as a remarkable accomplishment in both game design and coding!

 ### 2pm, Saturday, January 28, 2012

-The afternoon will be intense.
-Florian is preparing bonus sprites and I'm starting to implement a bonus and trap spawn system, something I hadn't anticipated at all from the start.
+The afternoon proves to be an intense stretch of work.
+Florian busies himself with creating bonus sprites, and I begin devising a system for spawning bonuses and traps — a feature I hadn't initially accounted for.

-By late afternoon, the player is able to drive, jump over the snake, shoot it with the water cannon, and pick up bonuses to repair the jeep.
+By the late afternoon, our player can drive, hurdle over the snake, neutralize it with the water cannon, and gather bonuses to repair the jeep.

-With a life counter and a score, it's starting to look like a game, and the other Jammers who kindly test the prototype are pressing me with questions: "And you, what's your score?"
+With the addition of a life counter and a score tally, our prototype is beginning to resemble a bona fide game.
+The other Jammers, who graciously offer to test our prototype, consistently probe me with the same question: "What's your personal best score?"

-After the third tester who asks me the same thing, I realize that:
+After being asked the same question by the third tester, two things dawn on me:

-- I don't have the mindset of a gamer, being unable to answer the question.
+- I don't embody the typical gamer mentality, as evidenced by my inability to answer their question.
-- I need to implement a high score, with a save feature if possible.
+- I need to introduce a high score system, preferably one with a save feature.

-By the end of the day, the bonuses are functional, the high score shows up, Florian's decorative elements are almost all in place, and the snake's head is animated.
+By the day's end, the bonuses are up and running, the high score is visible, most of Florian's decorative components are in place, and the snake's head is animated.

-To add a nuance to the challenge, we decide on two alternative endings:
+To imbue the challenge with a degree of subtlety, we settle on two divergent conclusions:

-- If the player collides with the closed mouth of the snake, the game ends because the jeep is damaged.
-A game over screen will show the jeep in pieces.
+- If the player collides with the snake's clenched jaws, the game concludes due to the jeep sustaining damage.
+A game over screen then displays the jeep in a state of disrepair.
-- If the player drives the jeep into the snake's open mouth, the game stops directly because the jeep has been swallowed.
-Florian has drawn an ending screen that is reminiscent of Jonah's misadventures in the whale's belly.
+- If the player navigates the jeep into the snake's gaping maw, the game comes to an abrupt halt because the jeep has been ingested.
+Florian has illustrated an end screen that harks back to Jonah's adventures inside the whale's belly.

 ![Testing the 2 players mode](img/ggj12-report-003.png)

 ### 10pm, Saturday, January 28

-After several hours of determined attempt to correctly detect the collision between the jeep and the gaping mouth of the snake, I decide to comment out all of this part of the source code.
+After several hours spent wrestling with detecting the collision between the jeep and the snake's gaping mouth, I opt to comment out this entire segment of the source code.

-Physical collisions are not accurately reporting this event to me, and the use of triggers also proves fruitless.
+The physical collisions fail to accurately relay this event, and my attempts to employ triggers prove equally unproductive.

-Rather than risk exhausting ourselves on this idea, we decide to use the two end screens randomly.
-The game works, although it's particularly unbalanced.
-The prototype is however well advanced, it's time to take a second night's rest.
+Instead of depleting our energy reserves on this concept, we agree to randomly alternate between the two end screens.
+Although the game is distinctly unbalanced, it functions nonetheless.
+The prototype has made significant progress, signaling that it's time for us to indulge in a second night's rest.

 ### 8:30am, Sunday, January 28, 2012

-Back on my code, after a night partly spent thinking about the last priorities, I add a final challenge element, drawn by Florian: indigenous people wearing masks.
+Returning to my code, after a night partially dedicated to mulling over the remaining priorities, I introduce a final challenge component, artfully designed by Florian: tribal figures adorned with masks.

-Again, after 1 hour of various implementations, I fail to test the "water cannon / indigenous" collisions.
-So we decide once again to abandon a feature.
+Once again, after about an hour of varied implementation attempts, I am unable to validate the interactions between the "water cannon" and the "tribal figures".
+Hence, we choose to discard yet another feature.

-I just take the time to make a [video capture](http://www.youtube.com/watch?v=2AjD8A8drUo) of the almost-last iteration of the game, to register the game on the Global Game Jam website.
+I do, however, manage to spare some time to create a [video capture](http://www.youtube.com/watch?v=2AjD8A8drUo) of the penultimate iteration of the game for submission to the Global Game Jam website.

-Having set a deadline around 11 AM for a testable version, I take care of the last game design adjustments: new obstacles to increase the diversity of the game and the last sound effects produced by Eddy, as well as cosmetic elements around the GUI.
+With an internal deadline of around 11 AM for a testable version, I address the final game design refinements: introducing new obstacles to enhance the game's diversity, incorporating the latest sound effects crafted by Eddy, and adding finishing touches to the GUI.

-The randomness of traps and bonuses remains quite rigid, as I've reached the limit of what my [spawning](http://en.wikipedia.org/wiki/Spawning_%28video_gaming%29) code could generate.
-This is also a point I need to improve at my next Jam.
+The spawn pattern for traps and bonuses remains rather inflexible, reflecting the limits of my [spawning](http://en.wikipedia.org/wiki/Spawning_%28video_gaming%29) code.
+This is certainly an area I need to improve for my next Jam.

 ### 12pm

-Last second stress: the bonuses, which were working an hour ago, remain inert when the player picks them up.
-I probably broke something in my code, which sometimes happens when programming, and even more so in a hurry.
+Last-minute panic sets in: the bonuses, which were functioning an hour ago, now remain unresponsive when the player picks them up.
+I must have inadvertently disrupted something in my code—a hazard that occasionally comes with coding, especially when done in a hurry.

-While I start to track down this last-minute bug, Florian goes downstairs to fetch Sandwiches & Wraps, offered by the Isart staff.
-Once again, SVN is going to save my life: I ask it to give me the list of changes made to the source code in the last hour.
-In a few seconds, a line that I had deleted catches my attention: the bonuses are no longer correctly initialized.
-I restore the line of code in question.
-Phew, everything works again!
+As I commence my hunt for this eleventh-hour bug, Florian heads downstairs to retrieve sandwiches and wraps, courtesy of the Isart staff.
+[SVN](https://en.wikipedia.org/wiki/Apache_Subversion) comes to my rescue yet again: I instruct it to list the changes made to the source code in the last hour.
+Within moments, a line that I had deleted pops out at me—the bonuses are no longer being correctly initialized.
+I promptly restore the necessary line of code.
+A sigh of relief, as everything is back in working order!

-While discussing with another Jammer, a student at Isart, who watches me test the game one last time, I urgently add a huge "Game Over" to the end illustrations produced by Florian: "You should add a 'Game Over', by convention" ...
+While chatting with another Jammer, an Isart student who is watching me run the game for the final time, I hastily append a prominent "Game Over" to the end illustrations crafted by Florian: "You should add a 'Game Over', it's convention"...
 So there are conventions in video games?
-Like in theater or cinema?
-I realize a little more what it's like to learn video games in a school 🙂
+Much like in theatre or cinema?
+This enlightens me further about what it means to study video games at school. 🙂

 ### 1 pm